-Self-Therapy vs Self-Help Therapy
+Self-Therapy vs Self Help Therapy

 Another thing you may notice is that ‘self-help therapy’ and ‘self-therapy’ are very often used to describe Cognitive Behavioral Therapy (CBT).
-It’s worth noting that while both can involve CBT to some degree or another, it’s more common in mainstream media to see CBT being linked more explicitly with the former (Anxiety Canada, 2018; NHS Inform, 2018).
+It’s worth noting that, while both can involve CBT to some degree or another, it’s more common in mainstream media to see CBT being linked more explicitly with the former (Anxiety Canada, 2018; NHS Inform, 2018).

 In short, both are almost the same, and neither is linked exclusively to CBT.
 As we’ll see, self-therapy can be used to describe many different techniques.
-The Internal Family Systems (IFS) Model and the idea of the Inner Critic are two that we will also introduce in this article.

-Can You do Self-Therapy and Does it Work?
+Can You Do Self-Therapy and Does it Work?

 Self-therapy is absolutely something that you can practice on your own to work on anxiety or depression; without needing to become accredited or attain a formal qualification.
 In fact, it can be an economical and more practical solution for less serious cases.